-As per guide, range of the cottage is at 6,000 Php (115.62 USD) and that’s including the boat – to take you from and to the wharf – and the solar panel for your light in the evening.
+As per guide, range of the cottage starts at 4,000 Php, depending on the type of usage (ie, overnight or 24 hours).
+The rate usually include the boat – to take you from and to the wharf – and the solar panel for your light in the evening.

 Picnic at the Middle of the Sea

 Lunch is served in the middle of the sea since there are no day cottages that you can rent.
 We had ours near a small island just a few meters away from Manjuyod Sandbar.